 You’re probably familiar with the J.D.
 Power Awards given to cars based on their quality and dependability.
-J.D.
-Power and Associates, founded in 1968, surveys product quality and buyer behavior for several industries in addition to the automotive industry, and is best known for its customer satisfaction research.
-J.D.
-Power conducts an annual survey to measure customer satisfaction with life insurance companies, assigning providers a score out of 1,000 and up to five Power Circles.
+But J.D.
+Power and Associates also conducts an annual survey to measure customer satisfaction with life insurance companies, assigning providers a score out of 1,000.

 A life insurance policy protects your loved ones after you die, so it’s important to choose the right one.
 A provider that offers superior customer satisfaction can ensure that managing your policy while you’re alive is hassle-free, and the claims process for your beneficiaries is quick and painless.